At Risk of Losing Your Personal Assets?

 Exposes Personal Assets to Loss

-Tax debts that a director may be held personally liable for include unpaid PAYG and unpaid superannuation guarantee payments.
-At this stage, a director cannot be held personally liable for unpaid Company Tax or GST.
+Tax debts for which a director may be held personally liable include unpaid PAYG and unpaid superannuation guarantee payments.
+Currently a director cannot be held personally liable for unpaid Company Tax or GST.

 What is a Director Penalty Notice?

-This means the protection afforded by a company structure may be lost and if that occurs, a directors’ personal assets will be exposed and potentially become available to pay the Company’s tax debt.
+A DPN is a recovery tool of the ATO that may result in a director losing the protection of a company structure.
+If that occurs, a directors’ personal assets will be exposed and potentially available to meet a Company’s tax debt.

 When is a Director Penalty Notice issued?

-A Director Penalty Notice is usually issued when a company is significantly behind in remitting tax or its BAS returns, or following a long history of broken promises, failed payment arrangements, or when the ATO has lost faith in the credibility of the directors.
+A Director Penalty Notice is usually issued when a company is significantly behind in remitting tax or lodging its BAS returns, or following a long history of broken promises, failed repayment arrangements, or when the ATO has lost faith in the credibility of the director.

 Do You Need Help or Want to Talk?